 The product is available in 16 ounces or 1 pint or 0.125 gallons and 128 ounces or 1 gallon.
 A spray application use 1 tablespoon per Gallon.
 For soil drench application use 1 ounce per 100 square feet.
 Lawn application uses 1 pint or 16 ounces per 1,000 square feet.

-This fertilizer contains a balanced 24-25-4 NPK.
+This fertilizer for St Augustine Grass contains a balanced 24-25-4 NPK.
 It is derived from Methyleneureas, Urea, Potassium Chloride, and Ammonium Phosphate.
 The combination is suitable to develop strong roots and blade in a quick time.

 Compare to grass that is not being applied with this fertilizer, it tends to be 70% thicker, and 35% quicker grass.
 It is possible because the grass gets a better absorption of nutrients and water.